wvanderwey/ROP/Get-started.md

 --identified 0 reads mapped trich genomes
 --identified 0 reads mapped tritryp genomes
 In toto : 7 reads mapped to microbial genomes
-Summary:   The ROP protocol is able to account for 2231 reads
+Summary:   The ROP protocol is able to account for 2236 reads
+***Unaccounted reads (not explained by ROP) are saved to /u/home/s/serghei/code2/rop/example/rop1/unmappedExample_unaccountedReads.fasta
 ```

 ##Genomic profile of RNA-Seq